GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![Monitoring Screen](../img/Cluster_Manager-15.png)

+!!!
+Note
-###### Monitoring gives you an easily accessible means to quickly take a glimpse at your servers performance and potential issues.
+Monitoring gives you an easily accessible means to quickly take a glimpse at your servers performance and potential issues.

 ![Logging Screen](../img/Cluster_Manager-16.png)

+!!!
+Note
-###### Logging is also another powerful tool to gather all of your Gluu logs from all the nodes for troubleshooting.
+Logging is also another powerful tool to gather all of your Gluu logs from all the nodes for troubleshooting.
 These logs can be sorted by log type (oxAuth, oxTrust, HTTPD[Apache2], OpenDJ and Redis), Host and also string search filters for easy sorting.